Olawale090/cbtApp/README.md

-This project can be updated by anyone who is interested in great education revolution.
+# This project can be up#dated by anyone who is interested in great educational revolution.
+* Specific user data are required for login

+** There is no sign-up page yet...

+> The questions are static and generation is as delivered from the html